 Water Smart car washes throughout Las Vegas offer an eco-friendly way for you to wash your vehicle while saving water and money.
 Commercial car washes use less water than the average homeowner and often recycle the water.
 Discount coupons for participating Water Smart car washes are available.

 Another way to conserve water is with a smart leak detector.
 These devices automatically detect leaks in your pipes and alert you via email or text message.
 They can also let you know when to change out your sprinkler heads for ones that use less water.
 The Southern Nevada Water Authority is currently offering a 50% rebate off the purchase price.

 Consequences for Overusing Water

-Yes, you can face a fine if you overuse your water in the fall months in Las Vegas Valley.
-Waste water fees vary depending on the meter size of the waste and the number of violations the resident accrues.
+Yes, you can be fined if you overuse water in the fall months in Las Vegas Valley.
+Water waste fees vary, depending on the meter size of the waste and the number of violations the resident accrues.
 When water waste is reported, the water district investigates the claim, determines if there is a violation, and issues a notice.
 If the customer fails to fix the problem, the district assesses fees on the resident’s water bill.
 A rebate for first-time fees is available to citizens who attend a water conservation class or complete a Curbing Water Waste test.

-Fines range from $80 for a first violation of one inch or less of water waste to a $5,120 fine for a fifth violation of three inches or greater.
+Water waste fines range from $80 for the first violation of one inch or less of water waste to a $5,120 fine for the fifth violation of three inches or greater.
 Customers can protest the fines and request a hearing.
+You must include an explanation for your appeal, whether it is for the fee, violation, or both.
 If your system has a design flaw causing the problem, you can apply for an extension to make repairs.

 Consider hiring a lawyer to make an appeal on your behalf if you are incorrectly assessed a fee.